 Just imagine walking into your nearest casino and asking for a game of $0.01/$0.02 no-limit.
 You’d be laughed out of the building.
 Online poker sites, by comparison, can host hundreds of these tables, with the added benefit of a deposit bonus!
 This is great for those new to the game or with small bankrolls.
 Play online poker and hone your skills at low stakes games online without risking large sums of money.

 Once you are able to win playing at one table at a time, it is easy to add a second table to the lineup for an increase in the hourly win rate.
 Additionally, it’s just more fun to play at multiple tables – especially for those of us who don’t play every hand they’re dealt.

 The availability of games is another major advantage to playing online.
 Poker websites don’t have “hours of operation.”
 They are open 24 hours a day and accept action from around the world.
 Log in to any poker site and you’ll find tables full of people from the US, Europe, Asia, and other parts of the world.
 You’ll find bigger tournaments and more cash game tables online than you would find at even the largest brick-and-mortar poker rooms.

 Deposit bonus offers and signup promotions are also unique to online poker.
 There’s just so much more competition online and loyalty matters.
 This isn’t true in the brick-and-mortar industry.
 Customers will see more promotions, signup bonuses, and other perks in a week of online poker than they would ever see in a year at any local poker room.

 Poker Deposit Bonuses

 Important: anyone considering claiming a poker bonus should first give the terms and conditions a close read.
 The terms explain how to clear the bonus and explain any strings that may be attached to the offer.
-Promotions offered by mainstream poker sites are usually fairly straightforward, but it never hurts to make sure.
+Promotions offered by mainstream operators are usually fairly straightforward, but it never hurts to make sure.